-Yup, you guess it, it’s a mobile version of Garage Band, the first DAW so many of us have played with when we were just getting started.
-Like it’s big brother predecessor, it’s easy to use and provides a pleasant creative experience for the user without being too demanding of their technical prowess.
-If you’re a novice who wants to feed your creativity without getting stumped by too much complexity, this is your pick.
+Yup, you guessed it, it’s a mobile version of Garage Band, the first DAW so many of us played with when we were just getting started.
+Like its big brother predecessor, it’s easy to use and provides a pleasant creative experience for the user without being too demanding of their technical prowess (or lack thereof).
+So, if you’re a novice who wants to feed your creativity without getting stumped by complexity, this could be your pick.
 With simple, intuitive controls, you can build your mastery over digital versions of drum kits, basses, pianos, and guitars.
-Make interesting work on the go and feed your muse with the touch of a button.
+Make interesting work on the go and feed your muse at the touch of a button.

 Loopimal is aimed at children.
 It’s bright, fun, colorful, and extremely easy to use.
-It’s something that has a visual element and a musical element.
-It’s not only fun but educational as well.
-It works on a drag and drop system where small shapes are put onto a timeline that then create the music.
+With visual and sonic elements, it’s not only fun but educational as well.
+It works on a drag and drop system where small shapes are put onto a timeline which then creates the music.
 To say it’s as fun as it is easy would be an understatement.
-If you have a young person who seems to be musically inclined, this is, without a doubt, THE way to go.
+If you have a young person who’s musically inclined, this is, without a doubt, THE way to go.

 DM1- The Drum Machine

 DM1 is a touchscreen music-making dream.
-Coming from developer Fingerlab, the app is probably the most inventive and intuitive on the market.
+Coming from developer Fingerlab, this app is probably the most inventive and intuitive thing on the market at the moment.
 It’s laid out as a digital recreation of a sketchbook.
 So, if you’re a musician who wants a way to jot down ideas quickly so that you can refine and hone them better later, this is the app for you.
-DM1 enables songwriters to communicate in detail their ideas for songs and specific elements within those songs in detail, so if that sounds like you, spend the $5.
+DM1 enables songwriters to communicate their ideas for songs and specific elements within those songs in detail, so if that sounds like you, spend the $5.

 Steinberg’s Cubasis is one digital audio workstation that’s popular among producers from all sides of the industry.
 The app has unlimited audio/MIDI tracks, 24 assignable ins and outs, and extremely high quality resolution.
-The only downside is that this one is 30 bucks.
+The only downside is that it’ll cost you $30.
 That’s not a ton of money when you consider just how amazing the Cubasis app actually is.
 However, it’s a bit pricey for the average casual music dabbler.
-But if you’re looking to go pro, this is one app you can grow with and expand as you go.
-If you’re not sure as to how committed your are to making beats and writing music, just opt for a free or less-pricey music making app first.
+If you’re looking to go pro, this is one app you can grow with and expand upon as you go.
+If you’re not sure as to how committed you are to making beats and writing music, just go with a free or less-pricey music making app first.